LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       aliases can be defined for any inherited predicate using the :ref:`directives_alias_2` directive and for predicates listed in :ref:`directives_uses_2` and :ref:`directives_use_module_2` directives.
-      Predicate aliases can be used to solve inheritance conflicts and to improve code clarity by using alternative names that are more meaningful in the calling context.
+      Predicate aliases can be used to solve inheritance conflicts, to improve code clarity by using alternative names that are more meaningful in the calling context, and to use a different order of the predicate arguments.

    predicate shorthand
       A :term:`predicate alias` that defines a call template, possibly using